logicalmechanism/cogno_v2/README.md

 # Cogno V2

-The newer, slimmer, and updated version of Congo.
-Cogno V1 is now [depreciated](https://github.com/logicalmechanism/cogno).
+The newer, slimmer, and updated version of Congo, a fully on-chain social media platform.
+Cogno V1 is now [depreciated](https://github.com/logicalmechanism/cogno_v1).

 Cogno is a collection of smart contracts for UTxO-based cognomens and on-chain threads.
 Each Cogno acts as an user profile.
 Each thread is an on-chain message.
 Together they are a fully decentralized, completly public, social media platform.
 Ran entirely on the Cardano blockchain.